Recap of the Previous Session

-The point of the second one is to get the whole context; otherwise, without a context, we may just look at one little part of us and the danger of that is that we might then identify with that.
-That’s the most important thing in my life: my gender, or my profession, or the fact that I’m a mother, and nothing else matters.
-So it is very important to have this second step: which is to see the full picture, the context – the context of one aspect of our personality.
+The point of the second one is to get the whole context; otherwise, without a context, we may just look at one little part of us, and the danger of that is that we might identify with that to the exclusion of everything else.
+For instance, “That’s the most important thing in my life: my gender, my profession, or the fact that I’m a mother, and nothing else matters.”
+It is very important to have this second step, which is to see the full picture, the context – the context of one aspect of our personality.
 Are there any other questions?

-If it’s a picture could it be as if you are looking at a rose.
-First you look at the flower in total and then you start looking at the petals, colors, stem, thorns, leaves and so on.
+If it’s a picture, could it be as if you are looking at a rose?
+First, you look at the flower in total, and then you start looking at the petals, colors, stem, thorns, leaves and so on.

 Yes, the rose – but I mean the whole thing: the rose bush, the garden, the whole thing.

-Then we try to view all the different components and aspects as equally relevant, equally valid, and equally there.
+Then, we try to view all the different components and aspects as equally relevant, equally valid and equally there.
 They all equally play a role in my life.

 Now within this context of the whole picture, we focus on one individual aspect with a little bit of detail.
-When we look at the details we’re not just looking at this, and this, and this; but we are also looking at the benefits and disadvantages of this particular aspect of our lives.
+When we look at the details, we’re not just looking at this, and this, and this; we are also looking at the benefits and disadvantages of this particular aspect of our lives.

 First of all, I should say that this type of practice is actually quite advanced, as you might have gathered.
 In order to be able to do it in its fullest way, we have to be relatively emotionally mature and stable.
 Of course, many of us may not be at that point in our own personal development.
 This is quite natural.
-Therefore when we have some block, a discomfort, or unresolved areas in our personalities or our lives, we need to proceed much more carefully and slowly.
+Therefore, when we have some block, discomfort, or unresolved areas in our personalities or our lives, we need to proceed much more carefully and slowly.

-In the work that we began – for instance, looking at ourselves in the manner that we did yesterday – with that presentation of the five types of deep awareness, just to see what the facts are, and to discover what the patterns are, would certainly be a first step before doing this type of practice.
-If we are working on this level of practice and there are areas which are quite difficult and stressful in our lives, then there’s no need to open up to the entirety.
+In the work that we began – for instance, looking at ourselves in the manner that we did yesterday – with that presentation of the five types of deep awareness, just to see what the facts are, and to discover what the patterns are, would certainly be the first step before doing this type of practice.
+If we are working on this level of practice and there are areas that are quite difficult and stressful in our lives, then there’s no need to open up to the entirety.
 To start with, we would open up to whatever scope we are comfortable with and work with that, and then slowly open up to more and more aspects.

-You might have noted that one of the steps in opening up was to try to release this clinging and being attached to certain aspects of our personality and rejecting, and ignoring or denying.
+You might have noted that one of the steps in opening up was to try to release this clinging and being attached to certain aspects of our personality and rejecting, ignoring or denying.
 We have to work with that – fear, being afraid of certain aspects.
 We have to work on that step before going further.
-If that’s a difficult step, then we have to spend quite a lot of time on that step, and maybe just this letting go method is not strong enough and we need deeper and stronger methods for dealing with that.
+If that’s a difficult step, then we have to spend quite a lot of time on that step, and maybe just this letting go method is not strong enough, and we need deeper and stronger methods for dealing with that.

 In your first aid kit is there a certain container which has a sign, “Be careful.
 Danger.
 Don’t open too early!” or something like that.
 “For side effects, ask your physician.”